Intelligence without compromise

 Turn your document universe into structured knowledge so the AI already understands the landscape before you ask.

-Session Reads what you provide now
+Regular Chat Reads what you provide now.
+Limited understanding.

-Memory Knows what matters over time
+think Knows what matters over time.
+Finds what others miss.

 The usual pattern is simple: drop in a file, ask a question, hope the model notices the right detail, then do it again tomorrow with a different file.
 Useful?
 Absolutely.
 But that is still temporary context.
 It is not durable understanding.